linz04/PWN-Writeup/SEECTF/Pointytail/README.md

 print(util.proc.pidof(p))
 p.interactive()
 ```
 Then just attach the pidof at gdb.
-When we Input `s 0 0` the error show Index was out of bound.\
+When we Input `s 0 0` the error show Object reference is not set.\
 ![pointytail](images/pointytail1.png)
 Next here I try to convert the first value of **s** from decimal to hex to see what is that.